gabriel-tama/RAG-PDF/README.md

 This README provides instructions to set up and run the RAG (Retrieval-Augmented Generation) project.

+Note: Currently it only good on english only because model limitation.

 ## Prerequisites

 Ensure you have [Anaconda](https://www.anaconda.com/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or Docker installed on your system.